The Who: Revival of Quadrophenia

+Permanent reunion

 Charity shows and Entwistle's death

-In late 1999, The Who performed as a five-piece for the first time since 1985, with Bundrick on keyboards and Starkey on drums.
+In late 1999, Daltrey, Townshend and Entwistle resumed touring as the Who full-time, with the line-up now cut back down to a five-piece with Starkey on drums and Bundrick on keyboards.
 The first show in Las Vegas at the MGM Grand Garden Arena was partially broadcast on TV and the Internet and released as the DVD The Vegas Job.
 They then performed acoustic shows at Neil Young's Bridge School Benefit at the Shoreline Amphitheatre in Mountain View, California, followed by gigs at the House of Blues in Chicago and two Christmas charity shows at the Shepherd's Bush Empire in London.
 Critics were delighted to see a rejuvenated band with a basic line-up comparable to the tours of the 1960s and 1970s.
 Andy Greene in Rolling Stone called the 1999 tour better than the final one with Moon in 1976.

 The band toured the US and UK from June to October 2000, to generally favourable reviews, culminating in a charity show at the Royal Albert Hall for the Teenage Cancer Trust with guest performances from Paul Weller, Eddie Vedder, Noel Gallagher, Bryan Adams and Nigel Kennedy.
 Stephen Tomas Erlewine described the gig as "an exceptional reunion concert".
 In October 2001 the band performed at The Concert for New York City at Madison Square Garden for families of firefighters and police who had lost their lives following the September 11 attacks on the World Trade Center; with Forbes describing their performance as a "catharsis" for the law enforcement in attendance.
 Earlier that year the band were honoured with a Grammy Lifetime Achievement Award.

 The Who played concerts in the UK in early 2002 in preparation for a full US tour.
 On 27 June, the day before the first date, Entwistle, 57, was found dead of a heart attack at the Hard Rock Hotel in Las Vegas.
 Cocaine was a contributing factor.